OogieOrange/project-1-karate-koi/README.md

 - The schedule page features a photograph of the dojo and a schedule for training times.
 And is followed by a repeat of the open house section.

-- The schedule page photograph introduces the dojoas the place the information is regarding.
+- The schedule page photograph introduces the dojo as the place the information is regarding.
 While the schedule feature is for both new and old users to keep up with the training times of the club.
 The repeat open house section is intended to further welcome and remind users to visit the dojo.

 <br>